jandroid-git/OpenAIRE-Knowledge-Graph-Explorer/documentation/project_pipeline.md

         - Exact match on "ror_name"
         - Partial match via aliases field
     3) Loop over each project (up to LIMIT)
-        - Query crossref with project title (and funder filter, if matched)
+        - Query the CrossRef API using the project title (optionally also funder name)
-        - Take up to 5 hits
+        - Retrieve up to 5 publication matches
+        - For each publication:
-        - Extract DOI, title, journal, citation count.
+            - extract DOI, title, journal, citation count.
             - Skip duplicate DOIs
             - Store publication metadata and project-publication link
     4) Write CSV outputs
+        - project_publications.csv: unique publication records
+        - publication_project_rel.csv: mapping between projects and publications

-- Run the script using python scripts/03_enrich_funders_with_ror.py
+- Run the script using python scripts/kg_pipeline/03_enrich_funders_with_ror.py

-## Step five: Build Local Knowledge Graph in Neo4j
+## Step six: Build Local Knowledge Graph in Neo4j
 - This script imports structured CSV data into a local Neo4j database, creating a knowledge graph with nodes and relationships for Projects, Funders, Countries, and Publications.

 - How it works